Why Do Snapdragons Come Back Each Year in Different Colors?

 If sowing seeds outdoors, they should be sown after frost.
 If grown this way, they will likely bloom later in the season than those started from seed.
 For either method, to get the bushiest blooms, pinch back leaves and deadhead blooms regularly.

 Snapdragons can also be grown from cuttings.
-To propagate this way, cut stems in spring or summer at a 45-degree angle, and plant indoors in seed starting mix, vermiculite, or course sand.
+To propagate this way, cut stems in spring or summer at a 45-degree angle, and plant them indoors in seed starting mix, vermiculite, or course sand.
 Use rooting hormone if desired, but it’s not necessary.
-After a few weeks, the stems should root, and can be hardened off to move outdoors to a permanent location.
+After a few weeks, the stems should root, and they can be hardened off to move outdoors to a permanent location.

 Now to answer the question, how did snapdragons appear at my house without me planting them?
 Aside from seeds falling from original plants and becoming “volunteer plants” the following year, seeds can travel and make their way through the neighborhood.
 Many seeds from many types of plants are distributed by wind dispersal.
 What likely happened was that a neighbor of mine had snapdragons growing, and the seeds released from the plant when a gust of wind came through.
 A bird could have also picked up seeds from a spent flower and carried it over to my yard.